plokhotnyuk/fast-string-interpolator/README.md

 ## Acknowledgments

-A general idea and some parts of code was borrowed from an article: ["Scala: String Interpolation Performance" by Dmitry Komarov](https://medium.com/@dkomanov/scala-string-interpolation-performance-21dc85e83afd).
+A general idea and some parts of code was borrowed from an article ["Scala: String Interpolation Performance" by Dmitry Komanov](https://medium.com/@dkomanov/scala-string-interpolation-performance-21dc85e83afd).

 An idea to use a thread-local cache for string builders come from an implementation of [Jsoniter-scala - a most efficient JSON parser for Scala](https://github.com/plokhotnyuk/jsoniter-scala).